taneishi/AqueousSolubility/README.md

 ## Dataset

-We use the dataset from [^Huuskonen], which evaluates the solubility of small molecules.
+We use the dataset from [^Huuskonen], which evaluates the aqueous solubility of small molecules.
 This dataset contains 1,025 small molecules of organic compounds defined in the `MDL Molfile` format, with 417, 402, and 206 chemical compounds classified for low, medium, and high solubility, respectively.

 The Python *cheminformatics* package `RDKit` was used to calculate molecular descriptors.
 Among all molecular descriptors defined in `RDKit`, 183 molecular descriptors were used as *features*, excluding descriptors that contain missing values or have zero variance.
 Thus, each compound is represented by a real vector of 183 dimensions and the dataset is a $(1025 \times 183)$-matrix.